Five years after deadly attack, sentencing hearing begins for Freeman High School shooter

 Over the next week, both attorneys will call experts, including psychologists who examined Sharpe, along with detectives and family members to testify.

-The first of those experts, Dr. Richard Adler, testified that via neuroimaging he found that shortly after the shooting, Sharpe's brain was immature for his age but has since improved, showing potential to be rehabilitated.
+The first of those experts, Dr. Richard Adler, testified that via neuroimaging shortly after the shooting, he found Sharpe's brain was immature for his age but has since improved, showing potential to be rehabilitated.

 Adler testified that it was a combination of Sharpe's undiagnosed neurodevelopmental disorder, ADHD, immaturity and access to guns and other factors that caused him to commit the shooting.

-The school counselor, who evaluated Sharpe after the note was reported to administration, should have noticed the way Sharpe was talking about being interested in violence.
-Acting like characters he was watching on TVand his interest in weapons as signs that he could act out violently should have been a sign, Adler said.
+The school counselor who evaluated Sharpe after the note was reported to administration should have noticed the way Sharpe talked about being interested in violence, Adler said.
+Acting like characters he was watching on TV and his interest in weapons should have been a sign he could act out violently, he said.

 "If you work with young people, you should hear this and know this is not right," Adler said.